 Unstructured text (e.g., in newspaper articles) often embeds structured information that can be used for answering relational queries or for data mining.
 The first task that we consider is the extraction of structured information from text databases.
 An example of an information extraction task is the construction of a table DiseaseOutbreaks(DiseaseName, Date, Country) of reported disease outbreaks from a newspaper archive (see Figure 1).
-A tuple \( \frac{yellow fever}{2005}, \textit{Mali} \) might then be extracted from the news articles in Figure 1.
+A tuple (yellow fever, 2005, Mali) might then be extracted from the news articles in Figure 1.

-Information extraction systems typically rely on patterns -either manually created or learned from training examples- to extract the structured information from the documents in a database.
+Information extraction systems typically rely on patterns-either manually created or learned from training examples-to extract the structured information from the documents in a database.
 The extraction process is usually time consuming, since information extraction systems might rely on a range of expensive text analysis functions, such as parsing or named-entity tagging (e.g., to identify all person names in a document).
-See [Gri97] for an introductory survey on information extraction.
+See Grishman [1997], McCallum [2005], and Cunningham [2006] for introductory surveys on information extraction.

 A straightforward execution strategy for an information extraction task is to retrieve and process every document in a database exhaustively.
-As a refinement, an alternative strategy might use filters and do the expensive processing of only "promising" documents; for example, the Proteus system [GHY02] ignores database documents that do not include words such as "virus" and "vaccine" when extracting the DiseaseOutbreaks relation.
-As an alternative, query-based approaches such as QXtract [AG03] have been proposed to avoid retrieving all documents in a database; instead, these approaches retrieve appropriate documents via carefully crafted queries.
+As a refinement, an alternative strategy might use filters and do the expensive processing of only "promising" documents; for example, the Proteus system [Grishman et al. 2002] ignores database documents that do not include words such as virus and vaccine when extracting the DiseaseOutbreaks relation.
+As an alternative, query-based approaches such as QXtract [Agichtein and Gravano 2003] have been proposed to avoid retrieving all documents in a database;